Demand for skills in marketing and advertising

 “I discovered a love for marketing that inspired me to return to study to increase my skills and knowledge."

-With Seek projecting 21.1% job growth for marketing coordinators in the next five years, Bonnie’s new skills and experience will stand her in good stead for success upon graduation.3
+With Seek projecting job opportunities to exceed 3,500 positions for marketing coordinators in the next five years, Bonnie’s new skills and experience will stand her in good stead for success upon graduation.3

 As a graduate of this career-oriented certificate, you can pursue roles in marketing, communication, media, advertising and public relations.
 Your future job title might be a marketing or communications officer, copywriter or market research assistant.